-The below documentation guides you through the Application Portfolio Assessment, a standard LeanIX approach which typically takes place during the first 4-10 weeks of your journey with LeanIX EAM.
+The below documentation guides you through the Application Portfolio Assessment, a standard LeanIX approach which typically takes place during the first 4-10 weeks of your journey with LeanIX Enterprise Architecture.

-To realize this use case, you need the following LeanIX EAM module:
+To realize this use case, you need the following LeanIX Enterprise Architecture products:

-LeanIX APM - Application Portfolio Management (APM) is the LeanIX module to realize an application portfolio assessment use case.
-With APM, you can access all LeanIX standard features, such as the Dashboard, Inventory, Reports and Diagrams, etc.
+LeanIX Application Portfolio Management - LeanIX Application Portfolio Management helps you realize an application portfolio assessment use case.
+With Application Portfolio Management, you can access all LeanIX standard features, such as the Dashboard, Inventory, Reports and Diagrams, etc.

-LeanIX TRM - Technology Risk Management (TRM): This module needs to be licensed separately.
-It is an optional module for this use case through which lifecycle data can be added to IT Component & Applications in scope
+LeanIX Technology Risk and Compliance - LeanIX Technology Risk and Compliance needs to be licensed separately.
+It is an optional product for this use case through which lifecycle data can be added to IT Component & Applications in scope